 Most listings are in the $30's per square foot per year.
-The Northwest Bellevue submarket is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $5 per sqft per year.
-That's a 13% decrease in rent.
+The Northwest Bellevue submarket is seeing a decline in rates.
+In the last 3 months, the median rate fell $3 per sqft per year.
+That's a 7% decline in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Northwest Bellevue submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Seattle Metropolitan Area market, the Northwest Bellevue submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 3 listings have been made available, which means new listings are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 233% of the office spaces in the Northwest Bellevue are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 97 listings have come on the market, so you'll want to check back regularly for new listings.
+About 9% of the office spaces in the Northwest Bellevue are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,480 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this region were built in 1981 and are Class A.
+Even though the median size is 6,290 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this region were built in 1981 and are Class B.